andgordio/mockupless/docs/Courses/IntroToProgramming/Conditionals/equality.md

 5. Test in Chrome by changing value to `'explore'`.

 :::tip Note
-You are wrapping titles in span containers and not divs, because you don't want to change the layout, but you need something to apple `v-if` attribute to, and span is just perfect for that.
+You are wrapping titles in span containers and not divs, because you don't want to change the layout, but you need something to attach `v-if` attribute to, and span is just perfect for job.
 :::